 Demographic and statistical methods

 To mitigate random variations in cause-of-death classification, we smoothed cause-specific death rates over age using a 1-d p-spline separately by year, sex and state [31].
 We then rescaled the smoothed cause-specific deaths to all-cause death rates to maintain the overall mortality level by year, sex, and state.
 Using these mortality rates we computed period life tables for males and females for each year-state in the study period (1995 to 2015) following standard demographic methods [32].
 Finally, we computed life expectancies (e0) and life disparities (e†) for each year and estimated the age- and cause-specific contributions to differences between the periods 1995-2005 and 2005-2015, using standard decomposition techniques [33].
-All the analyses were carried out using R [34] and are fully reproducible from the Supplemental Material.
+Alle analyses were carried out using R [34] and are fully reproducible from the Supplemental Material.
 In addition, to analyze state-specific mortality profiles and changes along other period from 1995 to 2015 we created an interactive app to perform sensitivity analyzes available here.

 Results